This recipe is safe for Coumadin (warfarin) users.

 This recipe is safe for those who are sensitive to gluten.

-The cooked chicken filets make great leftovers for sandwiches or can be used to top salads.
+This recipe can easily be multiplied and makes great leftovers for sandwiches or to top salads.

 Preheat oven to 400°F.